mcaliman/mcaliman.github.io/_posts/en/programming/2014-09-28-java-indexed-structures.md

 tags: [programming, theory, en]
 permalink: /programming/indexed-structures/
 ---
 Indexed structures are collections of numbered cells that may contain elements of a predetermined type.
-We will assume that in an array of size h the indices can range from 0 to h-1 or 1 to h.
+We will assume that in an array of size `h`, the indices can range from `0` to `h-1` or `1` to `h`.

 Normally, two properties are defined, one commonly called strong and the other weak.

-strong property: the cell indices of an array are consecutive numbers. weak property: no new cells can be added to an array.
+**Strong property**: The cell indices of an array are consecutive numbers.
+**Weak property**: No new cells can be added to an array.

 A possible implementation of an ordered array is shown below (and is an implementation of the dictionary data type)